ideal-lab5/idn-docs/docs/learn/crypto/timelock_encryption.md

 # Timelock Encryption

 The ETF consensus mechanism enables timelock encryption.
-In this section we discuss the technical details and implementation of timelock encryption in the ETF network.
+In this section we discuss the technical details and implementation of timelock encryption in the Ideal Network.

 Timelock encryption allows messages to be encrypted for future blocks in the ETF consensus mechanism.
 The secret leaked in those slots can be used to recover decryption keys to unseal the data.
 In other terms, it lets you send messages **'to the future'**.